Pension FAQs

 How are pension benefits calculated in DBplus?

-The pension under DBplus is calculated based on member and employer contributions.
-Those total contributions are multiplied by an annual pension factor (currently set at 8.5%) to determine the guaranteed base pension each year.
+The pension is calculated based on member and employer contributions made to the plan.
+Those total contributions are multiplied by an annual pension factor (currently set at 9.5%) to determine the guaranteed base pension each year.
 In addition, the pension includes cost-of-living increases based on the Average Industrial Wage (AIW), which are granted based on the funded status of the plan.

 What is the AIW (Average Industrial Wage)?